8ta4/blog/drafts/Edit Your Prose, Sentence by Sentence.md

 You can check out the repo [here](https://github.com/8ta4/word).

 It's still rough around the edges.
-I figured I'd release it because it's ready for all sentences and purposes.
+But it's ready for all sentences and purposes.
 Feel free to share any feedback or questions.